PLEASE OBSERVE ALL SAFETY RULES AND POLICIES

 To qualify as an RSO, you must have passed the NRA RSO training course, the BISC Live Fire RSO training, and the BISC gun/range safety course.

-If you are a qualified RSO and would like to shoot at the range during a non-scheduled time, please read and follow the instructions found in the Guidelines for Range Safety Officer Shooting at Non-Scheduled Hours at the BISC Rifle and Pistol Ranges.
+If you are a qualified RSO and would like to shoot at the range during a non-scheduled time, please read and follow the instructions found in the Guidelines for Range Safety Officer Shooting at Non-Scheduled Hours at the BISC Pistol Range.

 Work Party Safety: